hggq/paozhu/README_EN.md

 ✅ 4.
 Support http/1.1 and http/2 protocols
 ✅ 5.
 Support WebSocket server
 ✅ 6.
 The framework comes with websocket push, which supports regular push to websocket client
 ✅ 7.
-Support synchronization of httpclient get post
+Support httpclient get or post
 ✅ 8.
 The framework comes with an ORM.
 It uses the link pool method and currently supports MySQL
 ✅ 9.
 Framework has two thread pool,framework thread pool,user program runing thread pool
 ✅10.
 The framework uses asio Coroutines